chrisagunderson/experiment-build-with-matlab/README.md

 In this project, participants are presented with emotional faces in different orientations and are asked to indicate which emotion they saw.
 Participant keyboard responses are recorded and an accuracy (i.e., `correct`) score is calculated.

-Specifically, participants were shown images from the [Karolinska Directed Emotional Faces](https://www.kdef.se/index.html) database of emotional faces which varied on emotion type (happy, angry, sad), orientation (side, midside, frontal), and target sex (male, female).
+Specifically, participants were shown images from the [Karolinska Directed Emotional Faces](https://www.kdef.se/index.html) database which varied on emotion type (happy, angry, sad), orientation (side, midside, frontal), and target sex (male, female).

 _Note:_

 Final Project (Winter 2019) for Programming I: Experiment Building with MATLAB.
+Special thanks to Professor @tsweeny, the instructor of the course.
 This project `psychtoolbox` to initiate a window, display images on the screen, and record keyboard input from participants.

 - Initialize a screen to display stimuli
 - Load images in advance